Results for “May 5 election”

 Michigan Republicans nominated candidates for state university governing boards at their March convention, selecting Roger Victory and Julie Maday for MSU trustees, Lena Epstein and Michael Schostak for U of M regents, and Andy Anuzis and Christa Murphy for Wayne State governors.

-April 2, 2026·Michigan Capitol·6 sources - court
+April 2, 2026·Michigan Capitol·6 sources - legislation

 Former Juvenile Lifer Richard Griffin Withdraws From Grand Rapids Commission Race After Failing Signature Threshold